Get the reportMore

 The prospect of vendor lock-in is a risk that many IT organizations would prefer to avoid.
 If you partner with a specific cloud service provider and develop your entire application for compatibility with their serverless architecture, you may face compatibility and functionality issues if you want to switch vendors.

 If your application depends on low latency, cold starts might be an issue for you.
 A cold start is a time lag that occurs when a serverless function is called for the first time.
 The time lag happens because it takes some time for the server to partition some computing power for the function or to assign a container.
-Containers are destroyed a short time after executing their function, so cold starts may happen on a regular basis for some functions.
+Containers are destroyed a short time after executing their function, so cold starts may happen regularly for some functions.